-3. Final lab report (total 20%): due 10 April by 11:59PM EST
+3. Final lab report (total 20%): due 04 April by 11:59PM EST

 For this assignment, you will work individually to write a formal lab report based upon data collected in the extracellular recording lab.
 The sections of your lab report will closely follow the standard formatting of a research article.
 This assignment combines skills accumulated throughout the semester including hypothesis generation, experimental methods, data analysis, literature referencing, and scientific communication.
 Prior to assignment submission, you must submit your report to the University's plagiarism detection tool embedded in Quercus.
 Late submissions are accepted, but with a 10% reduction per day late.
-Additional details will be provided on Quercus.
+Submitting the "wrong" version of your Final Lab Report and then submitting the "correct" version after the deadline will incur the 10% late reduction.
+Additional details are provided on Quercus.

-4. Final exam (35%): exam date to be schedule by Registrar during 13-27 April
+4. Final exam (40%): exam date to be schedule by Registrar during 09-30 April

 The final exam is cumulative in the sense that the core principles from the beginning of term are essential to understand the lecture and lab content from weeks 6-12.
-However, the exam will emphasize material covered from weeks 6-12.
+However, the exam will highly emphasize material covered from weeks 6-12.